 Skip to main content

 Following a BA in Spanish and Arabic at St John's College, Oxford, I completed a funded MA in Comparative Literature at the University of Toronto, where I was a Massey College Junior Fellow.
-I am currently reading for a DPhil in Medieval and Modern Languages, under the supervision of Professors Ben Bollig and Mohamed-Salah Omri, funded by a Wolfson Foundation Postgraduate Scholarship in the Humanities.
+In 2024, I completed a DPhil in Medieval and Modern Languages, funded by a Wolfson Foundation Postgraduate Scholarship in the Humanities, under the supervision of Professors Ben Bollig and Mohamed-Salah Omri.
+I currently teach Arabic, Latin American, and Comparative Literatures across the University.

 Research